 Guidance refers to both specific guidance programme delivered by the Guidance Counsellors and to whole school supports in which all school staff are involved.

-All Transition years have a weekly guidance classes.
+All Fifth year students have a weekly guidance class

 All Sixth Year students have a weekly guidance class.